juliokozarewicz/credit_risk/README.md

 All|18856|4894|23750|20.61 %

 >* The default rate increases as the loan grade decreases
->* People with loan grade 'F' and 'G' have a high chance of defaulting
+>* People with loan grade 'D', 'E', 'F' and 'G' have a high chance of defaulting

 <br />